Xangti Chapter Satirical Masonic Penny

-This coin is an imitation of a Masonic "Penny".
+This coin is a satirical imitation of a Masonic "Penny".

 They were privately made by an unknown manufacturer and have been seen in aluminum and brass.